 I enjoy meeting new people and sharing perspectives, so please don't hesitate to contact me!

-Dan-Thi is an enthusiastic professional with +8 years of work experience in strategic marketing, business development and communication within the higher education industry.
-She currently works at EPFL as a Project Manager for the School enhanced learning programs (incl. the Laidlaw program).
+Dan-Thi is an enthusiastic professional with +10 years of work experience in strategic marketing, business development and communication within the higher education industry.
+She currently works at EPFL as Head of Enhanced Learning Programs.
 Dan-Thi likes all aspects related to her position but what she especially loves is interacting with students and helping them grow personally and professionally.

 Dan-Thi has lived in fast-paced environments in Asia (Hong Kong, Japan) and she is now based in Lausanne, Switzerland.
 She enjoys travelling and always looks for discovering new cultures.
 She can speak French, English and Vietnamese.
 You can talk with her about anything regarding food, sport and travel.
 She is a really bad swimmer and has absolutely no green thumb! :)